DefinitelyTyped/DefinitelyTyped/types/gapi.client.partners/readme.md

 await gapi.client.userStates.list({  });

 /*
-Gets Partners Status of the logged in user's agency.
-Should only be called if the logged in user is the admin of the agency.
+Creates a user's company relation.
+Affiliates the user to a company.
 */
-await gapi.client.v2.getPartnersstatus({  });
+await gapi.client.users.createCompanyRelation({ userId: "userId",  });

 /*
-Updates the specified lead.
-*/
-await gapi.client.v2.updateLeads({  });

-/*
-Update company.
-Should only be called within the context of an authorized logged in user.
-*/
-await gapi.client.v2.updateCompanies({  });

-/*
 Deletes a user's company relation.
 Unaffiliaites the user from a company.
 */
 await gapi.client.users.deleteCompanyRelation({ userId: "userId",  });

-/*
-Creates a user's company relation.
-Affiliates the user to a company.
-*/
-await gapi.client.users.createCompanyRelation({ userId: "userId",  });

 /*
 Gets a user.